ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 protocol does not support unreliable transmission, the Message should be reliably transmitted.

-- Message Capacity Profile Override: When true, this expresses a wish to override the Generic Connection Property `Capacity Profile` for this Message.
+- Message Capacity Profile Override: When true, this expresses a wish to override the Generic Connection Property `connCapacityProfile` for this Message.
 Depending on the value, this can, for example, be implemented by changing the DSCP value of the associated packet (note that the guidelines in Section 6 of {{?RFC7657}} apply; e.g., the DSCP value should not be changed for different packets within a reliable